autonomousvision/autonomousvision.github.io/README.md

 ```
  LANG=en_US.UTF-8 LC_ALL=en_US.UTF-8 bundle exec jekyll serve
 ```
-If you encounter an GemNotFoundException, try to remove
+If you encounter GemNotFoundException, try to remove
 ```
 BUNDLED WITH
     2.0.1